djmgit/cupcake/README.md

 ```
 CMD ["dumb-init", "/dist/cupcake", "/docroot"]
 ```
 hence the mount point is ```/docroot```

-### Running via docker in debug mode (Use full if developing on non-linux machine like MacOS)
+### Running via docker in debug mode (Usefull if developing on non-linux machine like MacOS)

 If you dont have a linux machine but still want to play around may be on MacOS, then you can do so in debug mode which is nothing but a ubuntu docker container running in interactive mode with the entire source code mounted to it.
 The container already has got the essential